Pride of America: U.S. flagged cruise ship

 A special exemption on the part of the U.S. government allowed the modified vessel and the mostly German-built Pride of Hawaii to attain U.S. registry since they had parts that were built in the United States (Pride of Aloha was also given an exemption, despite being completely built in Germany).
 Since Pride of America is registered in the U.S., she is subject to U.S. labor laws and is staffed by a mostly U.S. crew.
 This is in contrast to most other cruise ships, which are registered in flag of convenience countries and have mainly foreign crews.
-In addition, Pride of America has no casino onboard, because she never leaves U.S. waters.
+In addition, Pride of America has no casino on board, because she never leaves U.S. waters.
 The U.S. registry allows the ship to travel solely between U.S. ports, unlike all other foreign-flagged cruise ships that must abide by the Passenger Vessel Services Act of 1886.

-The professional Deck and Engine officers on the Pride of America are represented by the Marine Engineers' Beneficial Association, and the M.E.B.A.'s president since 2021, Adam Vokac, had sailed as First assistant engineer onboard.
+The professional Deck and Engine officers on the Pride of America are represented by the Marine Engineers' Beneficial Association, and the M.E.B.A.'s president since 2021, Adam Vokac, had sailed as First assistant engineer on board.